D0LESS/OmniThreads_Extension/build.plan.md

 - [ ] Architect the backend to allow for future plugins (e.g., different vector DBs, compliance modules)
 - [ ] Start outlining the phase two orchestration layer for agent-to-agent collaboration

-## Immediate Next Steps
+## Immediate Next Steps (as of now)

-1. **Top Priority: MCP Server/Extension Hybrid for Vector Store**
-   - Design and implement the MCP server/extension hybrid as the first-class vector memory provider for the agent (me/OpenAI) and any IDE agent.
-   - Expose vector store functions (add, search, recall, time decay) via MCP and HTTP APIs.
-   - Ensure plug-and-play setup for VS Code, Cursor, and custom agents.
-   - All other work is secondary until this is functional.

-2. **Backend & Core Extension Polish**
-   - Add API versioning to backend endpoints
-   - Implement graceful backend shutdown on VS Code close or extension deactivation
-   - Implement logic to clean up unused workspace data in `~/.omnivector_workspaces`
+1. **Polish & Error Handling**
+   - Add actionable error messages and fallback logic in the extension and backend.
-   - Add tooltips to status bar icons for clarity
+   - Add tooltips to status bar icons for clarity.
-   - Allow a "full history" search override from the extension
-   - Allow users to adjust the time decay rate via a settings panel

-3. **User Experience & Security**
-   - Add onboarding guide or notification for first-time users
-   - Ensure all error states provide actionable feedback and recovery options
-   - Document privacy guarantees in the extension README
-   - Consider encrypting vector data at rest in the central directory
-   - If multi-user, ensure workspace data is isolated and access-controlled

-4. **Documentation, Testing, and Future-Proofing**
-   - Write a clear README for the extension
+2. **Documentation & Marketplace Prep**
-   - Prepare changelog, icon, and publisher info for VS Code Marketplace
+   - Finalize README, changelog, and add an icon for VS Code Marketplace.
-   - Document how to adapt the extension for other IDEs in the future
-   - Update documentation to reflect the new, self-contained structure
-   - Document the backend API and extension architecture for future contributors
+   - Document privacy guarantees and onboarding for new users.
+3. **Testing & Validation**
-   - Add unit and integration tests for both backend (Python) and extension (TypeScript)
+   - Add unit and integration tests for both backend and extension.
-   - Add end-to-end tests simulating real user workflows
+   - Add end-to-end tests simulating real user workflows.
-   - Aggregate logs from both frontend and backend for easier debugging (optionally expose a "Show Logs" command)
-   - Begin scaffolding a settings UI for agent endpoints, decay rate, and compliance options
-   - Architect the backend to allow for future plugins (e.g., different vector DBs, compliance modules)
-   - Start outlining the phase two orchestration layer for agent-to-agent collaboration

-**Recommended Order:**
-- Complete the MCP server/extension hybrid for vector store first.
-- Then proceed with backend polish, UX/security, and documentation/testing as outlined above.
+4. **Backend & Extension Polish**
+   - Implement graceful backend shutdown on VS Code close or extension deactivation.
+   - Implement logic to clean up unused workspace data in `~/.omnivector_workspaces`.
+   - Add API versioning to backend endpoints for future-proofing.

+---

+# Next Steps (Actionable)

+1. **Add actionable error handling and tooltips in the extension.**
+2. **Finalize and polish documentation (README, changelog, privacy, onboarding).**
+3. **Add and run tests for backend and extension.**
+4. **Prepare for VS Code Marketplace release (icon, publisher info, packaging).**
+5. **(Optional) Implement backend shutdown and workspace cleanup logic.**

 ## 1. Project Structure